Considering Dental Implants?

 It depends on the condition of the bone in your jaw.
-Your dentist will arrange for a number of special tests to find out the amount of bone still there.
+Your dentist will arrange for a 3d cone beam image that will determine if your bone is healthy enough for an implant.
 If there is not enough, or if it isn’t healthy enough, it may not be possible to place implants without grafting bone into the area first.

 Do implants hurt?